-The increasing popularity in the use of herbal remedies could be attributed to their advantages of being efficacious and a cheap source of medical care.
-Secondly, there is a growing disillusionment with modern medicine and also misconception that herbal remedy being natural may be devoid of adverse and toxic effects associated with allopathic medicines.
 Herbal preparations could be contaminated with microbiological and foreign materials, such as heavy metals, pesticide residues or even aflatoxins.
 Contaminants when present in an herbal preparation may lead to serious health defects underscoring the claimed safety.
 An increase in the morbidity and mortality associated with the use of herbal or the so called traditional medicines has raised universal attention in the last few years (Bandaranayake, 2006; Ogbonnia et al., 2010).
 Upon exposure, the clinical toxicity may vary from mild to severe and even life threatening making the safety and toxicity evaluations of these preparations imperative.
 Also lack of standardization is a major concern regarding the use of medicinal herbal medicines (Angell and Kassier, 1998).

 Herbal medicine is most often a 'polyherbal' preparation from mixtures of many plant parts obtained from various plant species and families and may contain multiple bioactive constituents that could be difficult to characterize (Ogbonnia et al., 2010).
 The bioactive principle(s) in most herbal preparations are not always known and there could be possibilities of interaction with each other in solution.
 The quality as well as the safety criteria for herbal drugs may be based, therefore, on a clear scientific definition of the raw materials used for such preparations.
-Also herbal medicine may have multiple physiological activities and an herbal preparation could be used in the treatment of a variety of disease conditions (Pieme et al., 2006), and may be administered in most disease conditions over a long period of time without proper dosage monitoring and consideration of toxic effects that might result from such prolonged usage.
-The danger associated with the potential toxicity of such therapy and other herbal therapies used over a long period of time demand that the practitioners be kept abreast of the reported incidence of renal and hepatic toxicity resulting from the ingestion of medicinal herbs (Tédong et al., 2007).

-The aim of the study was to evaluate the safety of a polyherbal preparation, Bobwell, an antidiabetic, formulation sold openly in the markets and widely consumed locally for the treatment of DM in most Nigerians south western states for microbial purity and also to carry out the acute and sub-chronic toxicity studies in rodents.
-Bobwell was claimed to be prepared with unspecified quantities of the following plant material constituents: Gongronema latifolium. (fam.
-Asclepiadaceae), Garcinia kola Heckle.(fam.Guttiferaceae), Vernonia amgydalina Del.(fam.
-Asteraceae), Sphenocentrum jollyanum (fam Menispermaceae), and Kigelia africana (Lam).
-Benth (fam.
-Bignoniaceae).
-The individual plant material has various ethno-botanical uses and has been used singly or in combination with other herbs in the treatment of many other disease conditions.
+The aim of the study was to evaluate the safety of a polyherbal preparation, Bobwell, an antidiabetic, formulation sold openly in the markets and widely consumed locally for the treatment of DM in most Nigerians south western states for microbial purity and also to carry out its toxicity profile studies in rodents.
+Bobwell was claimed to be prepared with unspecified quantities of the following plant material constituents: Gongronema latifolium (Asclepiadaceae), Garcinia kola Heckle (Guttiferaceae), Vernonia amgydalina Del(Asteraceae), Sphenocentrum jollyanum (Menispermaceae), and Kigelia africana (Lam).
+Benth (Bignoniaceae).